 If you’re planning to camp somewhere with no electricity and want to stay for at least 3 to 4 days, you must not set out without proper research.
 We know that it is more fun to camp unplanned.
 But it might get dangerous as well.
-Especially, if you’re camping somewhere out of the reach of a mobile network.
+Especially if you’re camping somewhere where a mobile network isn’t available.

-Remember hygiene always comes first.
-You don’t want to return home being ill while camping.
+Remember, hygiene always comes first.
+You don’t want to return home ill after camping.
 Do you?
-So, to maintain proper cleanliness while meeting your nature’s calls, you must bring enough personal cleansing wipes with you.
+So, to maintain proper cleanliness while meeting nature’s calls, you must bring enough personal cleansing wipes with you.

-One of the biggest struggles of camping without electricity is keeping your phone charged.
-No matter how much you try, you will face your phone getting dead while hiking or hunting.
+One of the biggest struggles when camping without electricity is keeping your phone charged.
+No matter how much you try, you will face the possibility of your phone going dead while hiking or hunting.
 So, for safety purposes, always keep a map of the area along with a compass with you to find out your location if you ever get lost.

-As said before, you must do proper research before setting out for camping.
-However, you should also do some research and inquiry after reaching the site as well.
+As I said before, you must do proper research before setting out for camping.
+However, you should also do some research and make inquiries after reaching the site as well.

-Look through the entire location before setting your camp and see if you can find any houses, stores, or coffee shops to help during an emergency.
-Set up your tent to a place a bit nearer to these.
+Look through the entire location before setting up your camp and see if you can find any houses, stores, or coffee shops to help during an emergency.
+Set up your tent in a place a bit nearer to these.

-You should know that if you are feeling uncomfortable or uneasy while camping without electricity, this is how it was supposed to be.
-No matter how many alternatives you bring with you, you’ll definitely not feel much comfortable.
+You should know that if you are feeling uncomfortable or uneasy while camping without electricity, this is how it is supposed to be.
+No matter how many alternatives you bring with you, you’ll definitely not feel very comfortable.
 But again, that’s the point of camping, right?

-Board games will definitely not add any extra weight to your shoulder.
-They are lightweight and one of the most enjoyable means to spend time in a group.
-Apart from board games, you can also plan and arrange other camping activities to stay amused.
+Board games will definitely not add any extra weight to your shoulders.
+They are lightweight and one of the most enjoyable ways to spend time in a group.
+Apart from board games, you can also plan and arrange other camping activities to stay entertained.

-As you have already known, you will face troubles like a drained battery of the mobile phone or no mobile network.
+As you have already known, you will face troubles like a drained battery on your mobile phone or no mobile network.
 So, in order to communicate over a distance, you can use walkie-talkies instead.
-You won’t have to worry about the battery draining away so quickly when you have walkie-talkies with you.
+You won’t have to worry about the battery draining so quickly when you have walkie-talkies with you.